Introduction

 Clearly, the origin of the UICC dates back a few decades and technology is changing all the time.
 Though the UICC still satisfies the (security) requirements of today’s world, TC SET started a couple of years ago to think about a new security platform, the next generation Smart Secure Platform or, for short, SSP.
 Everything was to be re-considered, from architecture and form factor to transport protocol and file system, never forgetting the overall performance and the ecosystem it operates in.

-TC SET has published so far four specifications for the SSP.
-They cover the requirements, the general technical characteristics, the integration of the Secure Element into a System on Chip (SoC) solution and, as the first protocol between the Smart Secure Platform and the outside world, the Serial Peripheral Interface (SPI).
-Further specifications such as the embedded and the removable Smart Secure Platform as well as the I2C interface will follow in due course.
-As for the UICC, TC SET is developing test specifications for all of these.
+TC SET has published a large set of specifications for the SSP.
+They cover the requirements, the general technical characteristics, the integration of the Secure Element into a System on Chip (SoC) solution and, as the first protocol between the Smart Secure Platform and the outside world, the Serial Peripheral Interface (SPI) and I3C® interface.
+As for the UICC, TC SET has developed test specifications for all of these.

 Trust and privacy in IoT are crucial market drivers for IoT and applications relying on those.
 As such, our new-generation Smart Secure Platform will contribute significantly to achieving these goals.